ShengYou-L/Variant-benchmarking/README.md

 The -e HOST_DIR parameter sets the docker environment to point to your directory and will be used to as a main diretory for all the resources to be downloaded.
 The path should be the same or be under the directory in the first option in the -v mount.

-Both the -v <your/volume>:<your/volume> and -e HOST_DIR=<path/to/your/dir> are required if you are wondering.

 Example:
 ```
 docker run -v /home:/home -v /export/home/usr1/novocraft/novoalign.lic:/home/novocraft/novoalign.lic -e HOST_DIR=$(pwd) variant-benchmarking:latest -S hg004 -n WES -m novoalign
 ```

+*Note:
-Note: If the directory that contains the GIAB_benchmark is somewhere else, then please change the path in -e HOST_DIR to your path (-e HOST_DIR=/path/to/your/dir).
+1. If the directory that contains the GIAB_benchmark is somewhere else, then please change the path in -e HOST_DIR to your path (-e HOST_DIR=/path/to/your/dir).
+2. You can change the -v option to your root directory like /home:/home and -e HOST_DIR parameter to your desired location output directory.
+Both the -v <your/volume>:<your/volume> and -e HOST_DIR=<path/to/your/dir> are required if you are wondering.
+3. If you are not using Novoalign, then you don't have to mount the Novoalign license.

 ### Options
 ```